 - When I moved into my apartment I was single and have recently married.
 I would like to add my spouse to my lease but management says that I cannot do this.
 Why?

 As long as the tenant named on the lease remains in residence in a HCR supervised Mitchell-Lama development, additional occupants cannot be added to the lease.
 If the tenant named on the lease vacates the apartment, the right of a family member to remain in the apartment may be protected by HCR's succession regulations.
-In order for the family member to be covered by these provisions, he or she must be able to satisfactorily document that this is their primary residence and that he or she has been residing in the apartment with the tenant for two years, or since the inception of the tenancy or the commencement of their relationship.
+In order for the family member to be covered by these provisions, he, she or they must be able to satisfactorily document that this is their primary residence and that he, she or they has been residing in the apartment with the tenant for two years, or since the inception of the tenancy or the commencement of their relationship.
 (The rule is changed to one year if the family member is a senior citizen or handicapped.)
 Documentation must include the income affidavits or re-certification forms filed during the family member's occupancy and, if necessary, the written notice of change to tenant's household (referred to in question 1 above).

 - What is the definition of "family member" for the purposes of succession?

-HCR's succession regulations define family member as a husband, wife, son, daughter, stepson, stepdaughter, father, mother, stepfather, stepmother, brother, sister, nephew, niece, uncle, aunt, grandfather, grandmother, grandson, granddaughter, father-in-law, mother-in- law, son-in-law, or daughter-in-law of the tenant.
-The definition of a family member also includes any other person residing with the tenant in the apartment as a primary or principal residence, who can prove emotional and financial commitment and interdependence between herself or himself and the tenant.
+As per HCR Regulations NYCRR Section 1700.2 (7) Family member shall mean a husband, wife, son, daughter, stepson, stepdaughter, father, mother, stepfather, stepmother, brother, or sister, grandfather, grandmother, grandson, granddaughter, daughter-In-law, son-In-law, mother-in-law, or father-in-law of the tenant.
+Family member may also mean any other person residing with the tenant or cooperator in the dwelling unit as a primary or principal residence, who can prove emotional and financial commitment and interdependence between such person and the tenant or cooperator.

 - What is the rent increase process and what part do I play?